-While this blog article does not focus on “major gift fundraising” directly, I wanted to address the issue because it relates to a “case for support” I developed for a children’s program at the Dallas Zoological Society in the mid-1990s.
+While this blog article does not focus on “major gift fundraising” directly, I wanted to address the issue because it relates to a “case for support” I developed for a children’s program at the Dallas Zoological Society in the ca. 2007.

 In brief, while we can argue technologies like laptop computers, iPads and tablets, mobile phones and the like contribute to increased distraction and short attention spans, the problem did not start with these devices.
 One can trace the issue back to children watching television programs, including such genuinely well-meaning broadcasts designed specifically for children like “Sesame Street,” an educational show that began in the 1960s.

 Dr. Jane M. Healy wrote an insightful book about early childhood development and education, “Endangered Minds: Why Children Don’t Think and What We Can Do About It.”
 I discovered the book through a colleague working in the education division of the Dallas Zoo.
-As it happened, while I was working at the Dallas Zoological Society, the Junior League of Dallas had also become aware of Dr. Healy’s work, and they brought her to speak during a meeting I attended as a guest.
+I had asked her for written resources about children and nature, with a new children’s exhibition in mind.
+As it happens, while I was working at the Dallas Zoological Society (the nonprofit partner of the City-run Dallas Zoo), the Junior League of Dallas had also become aware of Dr. Healy’s work.
+They brought her to speak during a meeting I attended as a guest.

-One of the takeaways from Dr. Healy that I gained is simply that one must seek balance in life.
+One of the takeaways from Dr. Healy was simply that one must seek balance in life.
 Don’t let television and new technologies serve as your children’s “babysitters.”
-Be sure your children – from an early age – have adequate “hands-on” learning experiences and interaction with others “real-time,” not just through the medium of their technological gadgets.
+Be sure your children – from an early age – have adequate “hands-on” learning experiences and interaction with others “real-time,” not solely through the medium of their technological gadgets.

-Having said that, I wouldn’t suggest hampering your children by encouraging them not to learn new technologies.
+Having said that, I wouldn’t suggest hampering your children’s advancement by encouraging them not to learn new technologies.
 To do so would reduce their chances of success in modern life!
-There are so many wonderful applications of new technologies that outweigh the bad (including safety and access to high quality educational information).
+There are so many wonderful applications of new technologies and they outweigh the bad.
 We cannot avoid the fact that the trend of using new technologies across all sectors of society continues to grow, not to decline.

 My case for support provided a winning argument for the Dallas Zoological Society.
-From the perspective of a development professional, you can see how a partnership with program staff, a well-known child psychologist, and our local Junior League (which included many mothers of young children) lead to fundraising success.
-It took a village in our case, and this was a very worthy endeavor.
+Several funders were attracted to support the project.
+And from the perspective of a development professional, you can see how a partnership with your organization’s program staff, a trusted child psychologist and the Junior League (which included many mothers of young children, all working hard to be good parents), led to fundraising success.
+It took a village in our case!

 - Nick Bilton wrote for The New York Times, “Steve Jobs was a Low-Tech Parent” (September 10, 2014).
 “Children under 10 seem to be most susceptible to becoming addicted, so these [high tech] parents draw the line at not allowing any gadgets during the week.
 On weekends, there are limits of 30 minutes to two hours on iPad and smartphone use.
 And 10- to 14-year-olds are allowed to use computers on school nights, but only for homework.”
 You might also enjoy a more recent discussion by Eames Yates for Business Insider, “This Silicon Valley school shuns technology — yet most of the students are children of tech execs” (March 23, 2017).